 In the preceding discussion and analysis of our financial condition and results of operations, we have included statements that may constitute "forward-looking statements."
 Forward-looking statements are not historical facts or statements of current conditions, but instead represent only our beliefs regarding future events, many of which, by their nature, are inherently uncertain and outside our control.
-These statements may relate to, among other things, (i) our future plans and objectives, (ii) various legal proceedings, governmental investigations or other contingencies as set forth in Notes 18 and 24 to the consolidated financial statements in Part I of this Quarterly Report, (iii) the objectives and effectiveness of our risk management and liquidity policies, (iv) our resolution plan and resolution strategy, (v) the impact of regulatory changes applicable to us, as well as our future status, activities or reporting under banking and financial regulation, (vi) our expected provisions for credit losses, (vii) GS Group's preparations for Brexit, (viii) the replacement of LIBOR and other IBORs and our program for the transition to alternative risk-free reference rates, (ix) the adequacy of our allowance for credit losses, (x) the growth of our deposits, (xi) the projected growth of our installment loan and credit card businesses, (xii) our business initiatives, including those related to transaction banking and new consumer financial products (xiii) our expense savings initiatives and increasing use of strategic locations (xiv) the impact of the COVID-19 pandemic on our business, results, financial position and liquidity and (xv) expenses we may incur, including those associated with investing in our installment lending, credit card and transaction banking activities.
+These statements may relate to, among other things, (i) our future plans and objectives, (ii) legal proceedings, governmental investigations or other contingencies as set forth in Notes 18 and 24 to the consolidated financial statements in Part I of this Quarterly Report, (iii) the objectives and effectiveness of our risk management and liquidity policies, (iv) our resolution plan and resolution strategy, (v) the impact of regulatory changes applicable to us, and our future status, activities or reporting under banking and financial regulation, (vi) our expected provisions for credit losses, (vii) GS Group's preparations for Brexit, (viii) the replacement of LIBOR and other IBORs and our program for the transition to alternative risk-free reference rates, (ix) the adequacy of our allowance for credit losses, (x) the growth of our deposits, (xi) the projected growth of our installment loan and credit card businesses, (xii) our business initiatives, including transaction banking and new consumer financial products, (xiii) our expense savings and strategic locations initiative, (xiv) the impact of the COVID-19 pandemic on our business, results, financial position and liquidity, (xv) expenses we may incur, including expenses from investing in our installment loan, credit card and transaction banking businesses and (xvi) the GS Group settlement relating to 1MDB.